DataDog/documentation/content/en/dashboards/guide/context-links.md

 When applicable, context links embed:

 * A **filter** that combines the widget filter(s) with template variables (if any) and, for grouped-by queries, the one series users click on.
 * A **time range**.
 For timeseries and heatmap widgets, the time range corresponds to the time bucket for the data point.
-For other widgets, the time range is the the whole widget timerange.
+For other widgets, the time range is the full widget time range.

 ### Customize context links

-Create your own context links, override the default links, or promote or hide links through the widget edit mode.
-This feature is available for [generic widgets][15], and accessible in the Context Link section.
+For any [generic widget][15], enter its edit mode to access its **Context Links** section.
+Here, you can create your own context links, override default links, and promote or hide links.

 {{< img src="dashboards/guide/context_links/edit-links.png" alt="Edit links" style="width:75%;" >}}

-To define custom links or override the default links, specify the link name in the **Label** field that appears in the context menu and the link path in the **URL** field for a custom link.
+To define custom links or override the default links, specify the link name in the **Label** field and the link path in the **URL** field.
 You can use the URL parameter key-value helper.

 #### Context Links variables